arezoomaleki/private-registry-with-ui/README.md

 <code>  docker login public-or-private-IP-of-Registry-Server:5000</code><br><br>
 Enter the "username" and "Password" you provided in Step 2. <br><br>
 <code>  docker pull 127.0.0.1:5000/ubuntu:latest</code><br><br>
-Also you can set this configuration at "Gitlab CICD" yml file.<br><br>
+Also you can set this configuration in "Gitlab CICD" yml file.<br><br>

 <b>P.S: If you face the error "http: server gave HTTP response to HTTPS client Error" when youwant to execute "Docker login" command plese do this on remote:</b><br>
 <code>  vi /usr/lib/systemd/system/docker.service </code><br>